KhronosGroup/KTX-Software/README.md

 and `.gitattributes` already has an entry for *.ktx2, indicating binary, which overrides anything from the global files.

+To set up your `tests/cts` submodule to use this, copy the *ktx-compare* diff command to `.git/modules/tests/cts/config`.
+Depending on when you set up the submodule and when you ran `install-gitconfig.sh`, it may already be there.
+Add the attribute line to `.git/modules/tests/cts/info/attributes`.

 We will be happy to accept a PR to add a .ps1 equivalent script.